 Powder snow and mogul slopes

-Rotwandwiesen (3 Zinnen Dolomites): The Holzwiese descent in the Drei Zinnen Dolomites skiing area is a real tip-off.
+Rotwandwiesen (3 Zinnen Dolomites): The Holzriese descent in the Drei Zinnen Dolomites skiing area is a real tip-off.
 And it’s a test of courage, for it includes the steepest descent in the Southern Tyrol, with a gradient of a proud 71%.
-Altogether, the Holzwiese is 700 m long at an altitude of 300 m.
+Altogether, the Holzriese is 700 m long at an altitude of 300 m.
 Valley station: Moos near Sexten.